 THE LOSS OF AN ICON.
 Saratoga Springs is losing another of its few remaining historic American elms.
 One of the most majestic, and certainly the most visible of our city’s few remaining large native elms died suddenly last summer, most likely another victim of Dutch elm disease.
 Towering above the northwest corner of Broadway and Van Dam Street, where it has welcomed every visitor arriving from Exit 15, this tree is scheduled for removal soon by the tree crew in the City’s Department of Public Works (DPW).
 City Arborist Steve Lashomb will manage the complex operation.
-Ironically, the takedown of this titanic heritage tree coincides with Sustainable Saratoga’s Tree Toga event, when their volunteers will plant 15 trees throughout the city, including 2 disease-resistant American elms.
+Ironically, the announcement about plans to take down this titanic heritage tree coincided with Sustainable Saratoga’s Tree Toga event, when their volunteers planted 15 trees throughout the city, including 2 disease-resistant American elms.

 Saratoga once was home to hundreds of American elms, the most graceful and beloved street tree of them all.
 During the city’s Victorian heyday, elms lined both sides of Broadway.
 The arrival of the Dutch elm disease midway through the 20th century wiped out all but a handful of these beloved trees.
 With this new loss, the only large old specimens left on or near Broadway are those in front of the Roohan Realty building, behind the Collamer Building near Maple Ave, in Congress Park near the Casino, and on South Broadway near Lincoln Ave (Click here for a map).